aderaaij/notes-on-the-beginner-s-guide-to-reactjs/readme.md

 `convarst MyComponent = React.createClass` and `class MyComponent extends React.Component` are the same.
 The first one is `es5` syntax, the latter is `es6`.
 I'm completely commited to the `es6` syntax but if you want to explore the differences, [Todd Moto did a write-up on `createClass` vs `extends React.Component`](https://toddmotto.com/react-create-class-versus-component/) that is worth exploring.
 [Stackoverflow - React.createClass vs extends Component](https://stackoverflow.com/questions/33526493/react-createclass-vs-extends-component)

-### Key take aways
+### Key takeaways

 - JSX is a readable syntax on top of the  `React.createElement` API.
 The more you realise that this is the case, the better you will understand what is happening.
-- The `...` spread operator is really f-in usefull.
+- The `...` spread operator is really f-in useful.
 The content of a JSX element is in the `children` prop so you can always define a few default values in your component and spread other values, including `children`, into them.
+- Equally useful is ES6 destructuring.
+Destructuring props in a function call or element render is great and once you know what is going on it makes your code a lot more readable.
+- In short, some ES6 knowledge is really useful when working with React.
+- Extending the React class Component is nothing more than using an ES6 Class created by the React team. `React.createClass` was their own proprietary solution which they've since backed away from.
+- A stateless / functional component is exactly what the name implies.
+Don't worry too much about which one you're using, switching them out is not that hard and the performance gain of using stateless components isn't always that high.
+Linters be damned.